facialhairtuesday/CFInotes/AO 1. Fundamentals of Instruction/I.B. Learning Process.md

 * [[#Retention of Learning]]
 * [[#Transfer of Learning]]
 * [[#Habit Formation]]
+# Completion Standards
+The learner understands the learning process and can integrate the knowledge when instructing learners

 ## Definitions of Learning
 There are multiple definitions of learning, which tend to fall into categories including: